comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 - using bastion hosts in each environment / VPC
 - VPC peering and Transit VPCs (hub and spoke, full mesh)

 Our earlier approach to resolving this issue was to use [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) in each environment to establish connections between the stateless microservices and stateful databases.
-This VPC-peering setup became quite labour intensive to maintain and we recently switched to a much more manageable network architecture: AWS Transit Gateways.
+This VPC-peering setup became quite labour-intensive to maintain, and we recently switched to a much more manageable network architecture: AWS Transit Gateways.
 Let's first see what the methods listed above are and what their downsides are before discussing Transit Gateways.

 ### Deploying Everything in the Public Subnet

 One option to resolve the access issue is to just run everything on the public internet.
-When everything is running in a public subnet the simplest way to connect to EC2 instances is over SSH.
+When everything is running in a public subnet, the simplest way to connect to EC2 instances is over SSH.
 For AWS hosted databases, one can [connect to them over SSL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
 If the databases are running inside EC2, one could use the EC2 host as a jump server to connect to the databases.

-While simple, the major drawback with this approach is that it leaves all services exposed to the public internet and as such has a huge attack surface.
+While simple, the major drawback with this approach is that it leaves all services exposed to the public internet, and as such has a huge attack surface.
 Server hardening must be run regularly on all instances, significantly increasing the maintenance overhead.
-Accounting for the fact that all services are replicated into multiple environments this approach quickly becomes completely unmanageable, at best slowing down the speed of development and at worst leaving critical customer information exposed.
+Accounting for the fact that all services are replicated into multiple environments, this approach quickly becomes completely unmanageable, at best slowing down the speed of development and at worst leaving critical customer information exposed.

 ### Using bastion hosts in each environment

 Another commonly used approach is to use [bastion hosts](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html).
-Bastion servers reduce the attack surface to just the number of bastion hosts and is thus more secure compared to the previous approach.
-However, the bastion servers need to be deployed in multiple availability zones and need regular maintenance again significantly increasing the maintenance overhead of the overall system.
-Each bastion host is typically exposed to the internet also increasing the attack surface.
+Bastion servers reduce the attack surface to just the number of bastion hosts and are thus more secure compared to the previous approach.
+However, the bastion servers need to be deployed in multiple availability zones and need regular maintenance, again significantly increasing the maintenance overhead of the overall system.
+Each bastion host is typically exposed to the internet, also increasing the attack surface.

 ### VPC Peering and Transit VPCs

 Transit VPCs are yet another approach that helps in managing lots of independent VPCs and in reducing the attack surface on the services running in those VPCs.
-There are two broad architectures with transit VPCs: hub and spoke and fully meshed.
+There are two broad architectures with transit VPCs: Hub and Spoke and fully meshed.
 The choice of which to use depends on the use case.

 #### Hub and Spoke Architecture

-If managing the test environments is the only concern, a Hub and Spoke model makes most sense.
-In this approach, a single VPC called the transit VPC establishes a point to point connection to all the other VPCs.
+If managing the test environments is the only concern, a Hub and Spoke model makes the most sense.
+In this approach, a single VPC, called the transit VPC, establishes a point-to-point connection to all the other VPCs.
 A user logs in to this transit VPC and could ***potentially*** have access to all the environments.
 This transit VPC could run a bastion host or a vpn server which users connect to.

-This architecture greatly reduces the attack surface which also doesn't increase with number of VPCs.
-In this architecture the transit VPC is the hub and each VPC peering that it establishes becomes a spoke of the architecture.
+This architecture greatly reduces the attack surface, which also doesn't increase with the number of VPCs.
+In this architecture, the transit VPC is the hub, and each VPC peering that it establishes becomes a spoke of the architecture.

 <center>
 <figure>